-For eye injuries in Southern California, visit one of our urgent care centers or emergency rooms (ERs) at our convenient locations in Long Beach, Northridge, Downtown LA, Glendale, and in Inland Empire cities San Bernardino, Fontana, and Highland.
+For eye injuries in Southern California, visit one of our urgent care centers or emergency rooms (ERs) at our convenient locations in Camarillo, Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and in Inland Empire cities San Bernardino, Fontana, and Highland.
 Emergency eye care at all of Dignity Health Southern California’s medical centers involves a thorough exam and personalized treatment.

 If your eye injury is not severe and you would like to wait at home before going to the ER, please use our convenient InQuicker online waiting tool to select your estimated arrival time.

 Symptoms & Causes of Eye Injuries in Southern California